Dorset Police: Her Majesty's Inspectorate of Constabulary

 In 2010, Her Majesty's Inspectorate of Constabulary (Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services since 2017) (HMICFRS) graded Dorset Police overall as 'fair' on local crime and policing, protection from serious harm, confidence and satisfaction.
 In detail they were graded as 'fair' at neighbourhood policing, neighbourhood presence and solving crime.
 They were rated as 'good' at reducing crime.
 They were graded 'excellent' at suppressing gun crime, suppressing knife crime, comparative satisfaction of the BME community, confidence in the police and proportion of police cost met by council.
 They were scored 'poor' and 'stable' on reducing road death and injury.

 PEEL inspection

 HMICFRS conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
-In its latest PEEL inspection, Dorset Police was rated as follows:

-Controversies

-In 2006, a Dorset Police officer's use of CS gas against a Wareham gardener left him with permanent scarring.
-The gas canister was held inches from the man's face for a prolonged period of time.
-The man's family alleged that he was prevented from seeking medical care in the immediate aftermath of the incident.
-It was later reported that the man pleaded guilty to interfering with the arrest of another individual when he was sprayed with the incapacitant and was sentenced to two weeks in prison.
-This sentence was served concurrently with a 3 month prison sentence for three assault by beating offences which the man also admitted and was on bail for at the time of the CS incapacitant incident.

-In the same year, a man who had previously been sprayed with CS gas by Dorset Police was arrested and forcibly stripped in his own home by Dorset Police officers.

-In 2011, a Slovakian care worker was unlawfully detained and strip-searched in a Dorset Police station in Bournemouth.
-In a later settlement, Dorset Police admitted liability, and paid out damages of £4,750.

-In March 2021, Police Constable Timothy Brehmer, was convicted of manslaughter for the death of his mistress and fellow colleague's wife.
-Having had a 10 year affair, the altercation in which he is said to have strangled the victim to death took place in a local car park, following her decision to call things off.

-In 2022 the IOPC made a number of recommendations following the disappearance of Gaia Pope, and the poor way Dorset Police handled the case.
+This is judged as follows: